Benitoite/howtophotovietnam/index.md

 <hr>

-> DISCLAIMER: The information provided in the following section is for educational purposes only, and does not substitute for professional medical advice.
-Always consult with your doctor/pharmacist/nurse-practitioner team when dealing with any medical situation you may endure.

 ##	Immunizations
 Getting prepared medically is not obvious to everyone.
 30 days before your trip you need to contact a Travel Clinic, either through your health care provider, or a local commercial facility.
 I use my health insurance to access a travel nurse that can prescribe or request prescriptions for inoculations and medicine that you will need when you travel to Vietnam.
 In the US, our Center for Disease Control maintains a live snapshot of what's going around and where.
 A travel clinic will be suited to analyze your itinerary and provide you with options that can protect your health the best.